bsalanie/cupid_matching/docs/index.md

 ## Examples
-The following can be found in the Github repository and in the source code on PyPI:
+The following can be found in the `examples` folder of the package:

 -   [example_choosiow.py](https://github.com/bsalanie/cupid_matching/blob/main/cupid_matching/example_choo_siow.py) shows how to run minimum distance and Poisson estimators on a Choo and Siow homoskedastic model.
 - [example_choosiow_no_singles.py](https://github.com/bsalanie/cupid_matching/blob/main/cupid_matching/example_choo_siow_no_singles.py) does the same for a model without singles.